x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/configuration-best-practices.md

 # Best practices for configuring mail flow rules in Exchange Online

-Follow these best practice recommendations for mail flow rules (also known as transport rules) in order to avoid common configuration errors.
-Each recommendation links to a topic with an example and step-by-step instructions.
+In Exchange Online organizations or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, follow these best practice recommendations for mail flow rules (also known as transport rules) in order to avoid common configuration errors.
+Each recommendation links to a article with an example and step-by-step instructions.

 ## Test your rules